-SECTION 8: SUMMARY OF THE PROPOSED REMEDY
+SECTION 8: SUMMARY OF THE SELECTED REMEDY

-The Department is proposing Alternative 2, DNAPL Collection and Offsite Disposal with Groundwater Monitoring as the remedy for this site.
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative 2 (DNAPL Collection and Offsite Disposal with Groundwater Monitoring) as the remedy for this site.
 The elements of this remedy are described at the end of this section.

-The proposed remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.
-Alternative 2 is proposed since, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
-It would achieve the remediation goals for the site by removing the DNAPL in the subsurface that creates the most significant threat to the environment.
-The proposed remedy would further reduce the limited amount of DNAPL that is the source of MGP contamination to groundwater, and would create the conditions needed to restore groundwater quality to the extent practicable.
-Alternative 2 would involve monitoring the groundwater to confirm that contamination would be further reduced over time.
+The selected remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.
+Alternative 2 was selected since, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
+It will achieve the remediation goals for the site by removing the DNAPL in the subsurface that creates the most significant threat to the environment.
+The selected remedy will further reduce the limited amount of DNAPL that is the source of MGP contamination to groundwater, and will create the conditions needed to restore groundwater quality to the extent practicable.
+Alternative 2 will involve monitoring the groundwater to confirm that contamination will be further reduced over time.

-This proposed remedy takes into account the ongoing remediation of OU1, which had been the primary source of contamination to the off-site area.
+This selected remedy takes into account the ongoing remediation of OU1, which had been the primary source of contamination to the off-site area.
 The March 2002 Record of Decision for OU1 is currently being implemented, and is expected to be completed in 2009, which will eliminate further migration of contaminants from the source area to the off-site area.

-Groundwater monitoring would be performed in conjunction with the monitoring program for OU1.
-If the results of the monitoring program indicate that the groundwater contaminant concentrations in the off-site area are not being reduced, and/or MGP-related contaminants in the groundwater are further migrating, then National Grid would be required to evaluate additional remedial measures subject to Department approval.
+Groundwater monitoring will be performed in conjunction with the monitoring program for OU1.
+If the results of the monitoring program indicate that the groundwater contaminant concentrations in the off-site area are not being reduced, and/or MGP-related contaminants in the groundwater are further migrating, then National Grid will be required to evaluate additional remedial measures subject to Department approval.
 The site management plan, institutional controls, and engineering controls to be developed for OU2 will be incorporated into the site management plan for OU1.

 Alternative 1 (No Further Action) would not produce results that are physically different from the current conditions and would not address the DNAPL that has been identified in the soil on the eastern bank of the Mohawk River.
 The presence of uncontrolled DNAPL would continue uncontrolled into the future.
-Therefore, Alternative 1 is rejected as a potential remedy for OU2 because it would not meet the threshold criteria of protecting of human health and the environment and would not achieve SCGs for groundwater.
+Therefore, Alternative 1 was rejected as a potential remedy for OU2 because it would not meet the threshold criteria of protecting of human health and the environment and would not achieve SCGs for groundwater.

-Because Alternatives 2, 3, and 4 would satisfy the threshold criteria, the five balancing criteria are particularly important in selecting a final remedy for the site.
+Because Alternatives 2, 3, and 4 would satisfy the threshold criteria, the five balancing criteria were particularly important in selecting the final remedy for the site.

 Alternative 2 (DNAPL recovery and groundwater monitoring), Alternative 3 (DNAPL recovery and enhanced bioremediation), and Alternative 4 (DNAPL recovery and chemical oxidation) would all have short-term impacts which would require control.
-The time needed to achieve the remediation goals would be longest for Alternative 2 with similar time frames for Alternatives 3 and 4.
-Alternative 2 would have the fewest short-term impacts, which would be associated with monitoring and recovery well installations.
+The time needed to achieve the remediation goals will be longest for Alternative 2 with similar time frames for Alternatives 3 and 4.
+Alternative 2 will have the fewest short-term impacts, which would be associated with monitoring and recovery well installations.
 Alternatives 3 and 4 would involve additional drilling and handling of chemicals, which would result in a longer period of on-site activity and any associated short term impacts.
 Alternative 4 could temporarily increase the mobility of contaminants as the result of oxidant coming in contact with DNAPL and mobilizing it, which has occurred at other sites.
 This would necessitate additional measures to control DNAPL that would be limited by the presence of the river.